szareey/LMS-DB/README.md

          cap production deploy

-NOTE: if you want to change configuration, you must request from the maintainer `shared` folder.
+NOTE: If you want to change configuration, you must request from the maintainer `shared` folder.